LeticiaTordato/Machine-Learning/README.md

 # Machine-Learning
-My AI students using Jupter notebook with Google Colab
+My AI studies using Jupter notebook in Google Colab